Takashiidobe/notes/src/books/designing-data-intensive-applications/replication.md

 Imagine a leaderless replication setup with 3 nodes.
 A client issues a write request to all three nodes, but one is down, so two writes succeed.
 That is good enough for quorum, and so the write is considered successful.
-Let\'s say you issue reads to only one replica; you may get stale data since one node didn\'t accept the write.
+Let's say you issue reads to only one replica; you may get stale data since one node didn't accept the write.
 Thus, in order to have consistent reads and writes, you must read from all the nodes as well, and version numbers are used to determine newer values.